James R. Moodey

 James Russell Moodey (December 9, 1932 – September 5, 2005) was bishop of the Episcopal Diocese of Ohio from 1983 to 1994.

 Early life and education

-Moodey was born on December 9, 1932, in Brooklyn, New York City, the son of the Reverend John Reginald Moodey and Matil Cochran.
+Moodey was born on December 9, 1932, in Brooklyn, New York City, the son of the Reverend John Reginald Moodey (1894-1980) and Matil Cochran (1896-1981).
 He was educated in the Long Island public schools, before enrolling at Hamilton College, from where graduated with a Bachelor of Arts in 1954.
 He also studied at the Episcopal Theological School in Cambridge, Massachusetts, and graduated in 1957.
-Whilst there, he served one summer in Haiti.
+While there, he served one summer in Haiti.
 He received an honorary Doctor of Divinity from Kenyon College, where he served as a trustee from 1984 to 1994, and another from Hamilton College in 1988.

 Ordained ministry

 Moodey was ordained deacon on June 22, 1957, by Bishop Anson Phelps Stokes of Massachusetts.
 He was ordained priest on January 5, 1958, by Bishop Henry Hobson of Southern Ohio.
 He then became assistant at Christ Church in Cincinnati, Ohio.
 During that time, he met and married Penelope Wallace Hall in 1959.
 In 1960 he became rector of the Church of the Nativity in New Castle, Delaware, while in 1965, he moved to Scranton, Pennsylvania to serve as rector of St Luke's Church.
 Between 1976 and 1983, he served as rector of St Paul's Church in Chestnut Hill, Philadelphia.